euphonie/study-notes/Engineering Tools/Cloud/GCP/IA-ML Services.md

 ### BigQuery
 Most useful when wanting to do ad-hoc SQL queries or exploration on a massive data set.
-- Fully managed petabyte-scale, low-cost analytics data warehouse
+- Fully managed petabyte-scale, low-cost analytics data warehouse.
+- Use familiar SQL
+- Data can be feed from Cloud Storage, Cloud Data Store or streamed in at up to 100,000 rows per second.
+- Easily read-write via Cloud Dataflow, Hadop and Spark

 ## IA